Who We Are

 The spillover of infectious agents from animals to humans in recent decades has had a significant impact on the health of humans, animals, and our environment.
 To minimize the impact of future pandemic threats, the Southeast Asia One Health University Network (SEAOHUN) was established in 2011 to develop the next generation of skillful and competent One Health (OH) workforce with support from the U.S. Agency for International Development and its One Health Workforce project.

-Since its establishment, SEAOHUN has expanded network membership from 10 universities in Indonesia, Malaysia, Thailand, and Vietnam to 72 universities in six countries, including the four founding countries plus Cambodia and Lao PDR.
+Since its establishment, SEAOHUN has expanded network membership from 10 universities in Indonesia, Malaysia, Thailand, and Vietnam to 81 universities in seven countries, including the four founding countries plus Cambodia, Philippines, and Lao PDR.
 The expansion was made possible with the support of Korea International Cooperation Agency (KOICA) and U.S. Department of State (DOS) through its Lower Mekong Initiative (LMI).
-Universities in Myanmar and the Philippines have established their One Health university networks and will soon join SEAOHUN.
 Our university members come from multiple disciplines connected to the health of humans, animals, and the environment.

 A regional network of universities in Southeast Asia generating social and intellectual excellence on One Health.